SystangoTechnologies/Hapiness/README.md

 #DATABASE_URL=mongodb://mongodb:27017/hapiness      // Mongo database url while using docker

 ```
-Please make sure you remove any _.env_ file present at the root of this project before you invoke docker-compose or else docker will pick up the enviroment variables from this file and may lead to inconsistent results.
+Please make sure you remove any _.env_ file present at the root of this project before you invoke docker-compose or else docker will pick up the environment variables from this file and may lead to inconsistent results.

 ## Running the server locally